Microsoft/azure-docs.pl-pl/articles/marketplace/partner-center-portal/create-new-customer-engagement-offer.md

 ### <a name="app-version"></a>Wersja aplikacji

 Wprowadź numer wersji oferty.
-Klienci będą widzieć tę wersję na liście na stronie szczegółów oferty.
-Jeśli aktualizujesz tylko numer wersji z powodu zmian marketingowych i opisowych, zaznacz pole wyboru **Marketing Only** .
-Ta opcja umożliwia pominięcie przez ofertę oferty certyfikacji i aprowizacji.
+Klienci będą widzieć tę wersję na liście na stronie szczegółów oferty.<!-- If you are only updating the version number due to marketing/descriptive changes, check the **Marketing only change** box.
+This option allows the offer to bypass the certification and provisioning stages.-->

 ### <a name="terms-and-conditions"></a>Warunki i postanowienia